Email marketing is one of the best ways to monetize your blog.

 This is pretty much a no-brainer.

 This has helped me build a solid relationship with my readers.
-And I feel it’s totally worth the time spent.
+And I feel it’s worth the time spent.

 Keep a morning of the week dedicated to replying to emails and be kind and generous.